 Beauty came at a price for the fiscally conscious who did their hair at home.
 Drying time was a big factor; wet hair twisted around a curler takes a long time to air dry.
 Some ladies hastened this process with portable hair dryers like the one shown below.
 I myself have been the victim of this contraption and remember well the tops of my ears feeling aflame.
-Consider the restricted range of motion for the woman tethered to a length of electrical cord proved inconvenient during the drying time which may have lasted up to an hour.
+The restricted range allowed by a length of electrical cord proved inconvenient during the drying time which may have lasted up to an hour.

 Most ladies washed and set their hair at bedtime, so their curls could dry overnight.
 Imagine the discomfort of the spiky curler bristles and plastic pins pressing into their scalps when their heads laid on the pillow.
 I remember my grandmother’s joy at the advent of plastic clip in curlers and ultimately the foam curlers that spared her this test of endurance.
 Not everyone was willing to contend with the overnight pain.
 A lady wearing curlers under a black or pink chiffon head scarf was a common sight at the grocery store.

 It has been such fun to revisit bouffant hairstyles, backcombing and beehives, but there is a larger purpose behind my stroll down memory lane.
-One of my larger fiction projects spans the 1940’s to 1980’s.
+My novel The Last Hoffman spans the 1950s to 1980s.
 The narrative required a hub for the exchange of community news much like the weekly visit to the general store or the post office in days gone by.
 Because of my experience, I recognized the small town salon as a perfect device for this purpose.

 A number of ladies had a standing appointment for the same day and time each week, year in and year out.
 This practice provides me with a delicious opportunity to dream up fascinating local characters and maybe — a little trouble — to keep things interesting.